What is Forward?

 The lofty aim of the project is to assist scholars to engage with the literature faster, wider (across more disciplines), and deeper - deeper because the digest will aim to communicate key themes and gaps on a rolling basis in the work that we see.

-This is very much still evolving, but in November 2022 to January 2023 we are engaged in a trial period for eight keywords that we are interested in, aiming to summarise the scholarly content for October - December 2022.
+From November 2022 to January 2023 we engaged in a trial period for eight keywords that we are interested in, aiming to summarise the scholarly content for October - December 2022 for the first four, and the content for October and November for the last four.
 You can read the digests for the keywords below:

 Minimum data entered include the reference/citation details and apparent relevance to the keyword (because some refs are listed in the output for the search that are tangential or irrelevant), but when the publication is in a format we can access, and when time and energy permit, we also will aim to code a number of other variables, such as country and discipline of the authors, methodology, and key findings.
 Our first month showed we didn't have time for much coding; the coding scheme is still evolving however, and suggestions are welcome.

-One keyword is covered for one day by one undergraduate who enters data, and the data then hypothetically could be checked on the second day by the other undergraduate.
+One keyword was planned to be covered for one day by one undergraduate who enters data, and the data then hypothetically could be checked on the second day by the other undergraduate.
 In the present trial, two keywords are covered in the week (Monday-Thursday) and Friday is for catching up.
 The students report there is not much time for checking under the present timeframe, however.
-For the trial period we are in now, our stalwart duo are Wing-Hei Hanna Ho and Montana Allan, and they have been awarded summer scholarships at the University of Queensland to spend 10 weeks working on the project.
+For the trial period we completed in Nov 2022 - Jan 2023, our stalwart duo were Wing-Hei Hanna Ho and Montana Allan, and they were awarded summer scholarships at the University of Queensland to spend 10 weeks working on the project (i.e., three cycles for the first four keywords covered in weeks 1-2, 5-6, and 9-10, and two for the second set covered in weeks 3-4 and 7-8).

-Every day the students meet with the supervising post-doctoral research fellow, Dr. Susilo Wibisono, for a check-in and to answer questions, and we also have a written protocol we are developing which can be accessed here [file to be posted shortly].
+Every day the students meet with the supervising post-doctoral research fellow, Dr. Susilo Wibisono, for a check-in and to answer questions, and we also have a written protocol we developed which can be accessed here [file to be posted shortly].

-In week 2, the undergraduates create draft summaries for each keyword, which seek to provide information about the papers published that month.
+In week 2, the undergraduates created draft summaries for each keyword, which seek to provide information about the papers published that month.
 We are still working on the structure of these and how to get the most data into the summary the time frame provided, plus develop some common expectations re content / headings, etc..
-Each summary is created in two days, and then the other undergraduate aims to provide feedback.
+Each summary was created in two days, and then the other undergraduate aimed to provide feedback, although again we found the timing was pretty tight, particular as enthusiasm waned towards the end of the project.

-In week 3, the supervising post-doctoral research fellow, Dr. Susilo Wibisono, reviews the four summaries and does some editing and revising to strengthen and clarify the summary.
-The students go on to start data collection for four other keywords.
+In week 3, the supervising post-doctoral research fellow, Dr. Susilo Wibisono, reviewed the four summaries and does some editing and revising to strengthen and clarify the summary.
+The students would go on to start data collection for four other keywords.

-In week 4, the supervising academic, presently Prof. Winnifred Louis, reviews the four summaries in the first set, and tries to edit / revise with the same aim.
-We have all found the time pressure to be quite intense in this first round however, limiting the amount of revision that could be achieved.
+In week 4, the supervising academic, presently Prof. Winnifred Louis, reviewed the four summaries in the first set, and tries to edit / revise with the same aim.
+We have all found the time pressure to be quite intense in this first trial however, limiting the amount of revision that could be achieved.
+Effectively the contributions by the senior people were editorial work without much substantive reflection or elaboration.

-And then ... the digests are published!
-We aim to publish the digest online at this page each month of the trial period, and we are have created a substack (socialchangelab.substack.com) that scholars, students, or community members can sign up to receive the digests by email.
+And then ... the digests were published!
+We published the digest online at this page each month of the trial period, and we have created a substack (socialchangelab.substack.com) that scholars, students, or community members can sign up to receive the digests by email.
 During the trial period it's all or none (all subscribers receive all digests); once we work out if it's feasible, you would be able to follow each keyword separately.

 If there is a proof of concept and once we have a grasp of how much work is required, we are hoping that groups or individuals or others might sign up to sponsor particular keywords, providing financial support for the roles of RAs or (if students / academics) stepping forward as volunteers for the roles.